-- Main.lean is the file in which the Lean compiler will look for the main action. - Greeting.lean is the scaffolding of a support library for the program. - lakefile.lean contains the configuration that lake needs to build the application. - lean-toolchain contains an identifier for the specific version of Lean that is used for the project.
+- Main.lean is the file in which the Lean compiler will look for the main action. - Greeting.lean and Greeting/Basic.lean are the scaffolding of a support library for the program. - lakefile.lean contains the configuration that lake needs to build the application. - lean-toolchain contains an identifier for the specific version of Lean that is used for the project.